nurFatihaTahiatSeeum/Social-Media-project/README.md

 # Social-Media-project
-Inn our CSE370 lab, we created a Social Media project named "Random,"
+In our CSE370 lab, we created a Social Media project named "Random."